“Pairing” is OpenClaw’s explicit access approval step. It is used in two places:Documentation Index

 - On your phone, open the OpenClaw iOS app → Settings → Gateway.

-- Paste the setup code and connect.
+- Scan the QR code or paste the setup code and connect.

 - Back in Telegram:

-url: the Gateway WebSocket URL (ws://...orwss://...)token: a short-lived pairing token
+url: the Gateway WebSocket URL (ws://...orwss://...)bootstrapToken: a short-lived single-device bootstrap token used for the initial pairing handshake

 Approve a node device